ENGLISH LAVENDER

 Maintenance

 Constant pruning will result in neat bushes, but pruning twice a year during spring and autumn will ensure long strings of flowers.
-Water regularly because they need consistent moisture.
-Cutting off the dead flower spikes will encourage more flowers.
-Avoid overhead irrigation and splashing plants with water, instead, water plants from the base and apply a layer of mulch around the plants to reduce evapotranspiration and prevents soil erosion.
-Remove and destroy any unhealthy leaves.
+Water regularly because they need to be consistently moist.
+Cutting off the dead flower spikes will encourage more flowers Avoid overhead irrigation and splashing plants with water, instead, water plants from the base and apply a layer of mulch around the plants to reduce water splash; remove and destroy any unhealthy leaves.

 ROSEMARY